 If you want to stop smoking, you may be considering going cold turkey or you may opt for one of the nicotine-replacement products: patches, gum, or oral spray.
 Although these products can increase your chances of quitting, there are issues to consider before deciding which one to use.

-Replacement products work by supplying your body with just enough nicotine to keep the craving under control, helping you fight the urge to smoke.
+These replacement products works by supplying your body with just enough nicotine to keep the craving under control, thereby helping you fight the urge to smoke.
 Of the three types available, the gum and the spray offer a blast of nicotine similar to what you experience when you light up a cigarette.

-However, the replacement products have side effects worth noting including headaches, dizziness, blurred vision, itchy skin, muscle weakness, upset stomach, and diarrhoea.
-Sprays may also cause nasal irritation.
+However, the replacement products have side effects worth noting, including headaches, dizziness, blurred vision, itchy skin, muscle weakness, upset stomach and diarrhoea.
+Sprays may also cause nasal irritation and coughing.

 Nicotine-replacement products may satisfy the physical need for nicotine, but they will not affect the psychological cravings associated with smoking.
 A replacement regimen works best when it lasts a few months and is combined with a behavioural programme that addresses smoking's habitual aspects.
-The replacement regime should be continued for 10-12 weeks with a gradual withdrawal over this period.
-If you do not stop smoking within 3 months, you should review the regimen with a doctor.